xiaoouwang/wi-iat/README.md

 # wi-iat
-code repository for paper accepcted at wi-iat.
+code repository for paper accepted at wi-iat.